 Civilization is defined as the ‘process by which a society or place reaches an advanced stage of social and cultural development and organization’.

-Number 1 – Exploration
+Number 1 – Populating The Planet

 Africans were the first humans and without their spirit of exploration, the Planet would not have been populated.